VientoDigital/codegenerator/README.md

 - **{COLUMN.TYPE}**
 Placeholder for the column's type.
 - **{MAP COLUMN.TYPE}**
-Placeholder for the .NET data type mapped from the source database type.
+Placeholder for the selected programming language's data type mapped from the source database type.
 Configurable in the Config.js file.
 - **{COLUMN.LENGTH}**
 Placeholder for the column's length.
 - **{COLUMN.DEFAULT}**